Tire

 What are the symptoms of low tire pressure?

 There are several symptoms of low tire pressure.
-If you notice any of the following, you should check your tire pressure.
+You should check your tire pressure if you notice any of the following.

 Final Verdict